Halteres: Morphology

 The general structure of halteres are well recognized, but much variability exists between species.
-The more ancient families, such as tipulidae (crane flies), possess halteres with rather long stalks.
+The more ancient family groups, such as Tipuloidea (crane flies), possess halteres with rather long stalks.
 This causes the haltere bulbs to be much further from the body and easily visible to the naked eye.
 More derived families, such as Calliphoridae (blow flies), have developed specialized structures called "calyptrae" or "squama", which are tiny flaps of wing, that cover the haltere.
 Pringle (1948) hypothesized that they prevented wind turbulence from affecting haltere movements, allowing more precise detection of body position, but this was never tested.
 The stalk of the haltere is also not always straight.
 Instead, the stalk's shape in more derived families tends to be reflective of the body shape of the individual.
 This minimizes the amount of air space between end-knobs and the sides of the abdomen and thorax.
 In these families, the halteres beat so close to the body that the distance between haltere and thorax is a fraction of the diameter of the haltere bulb.
 An extreme example of this trait is in the family Syrphidae (hoverflies), where the bulb of the haltere is positioned nearly perpendicular to the stalk.

 Flies typically hold their halteres at a 90-degree offset.
 To visualize this, if you were to imagine a person holding their arms out sideways, this would be a 180-degree offset.
 If that person then moved their arms backward so that the angle created between their fingertips and spine was 90 degrees, this would be a 90-degree offset.
 The halteres of flies work the same way.
 They are positioned behind their bodies, forming a 90-degree angle between the haltere bulbs and the center of their thorax.
 It is necessary for the halteres to be positioned like this in order to detect the three axes of motion.
 Those axes are yaw, pitch and roll, as illustrated in the above figure (Directions of rotation).
 The mechanoreceptors at the base of the halteres are only able to measure force in two directions (horizontal and vertical), so a single haltere is only able to measure rotations along two of the three axes.
 Because the halteres are set at different angles (90-degree offset), they also beat along two separate horizontal and vertical axes.
 This gives them the ability to acquire information from two non-parallel planes and allows sensation of rotation in all three directions.
 However, flies are most sensitive to pitch.